VimHax/Eelios/README.md

 ![The result](https://i.ibb.co/QfN2LrK/image.png)

-The instruction `print "a: " . a . " x b: " . b . " = " . product` is invalid outside of the multiply function, and indeed, you would get an error if you tried to *execute* it outside of the multiply function, but that's not being done here...
-It's only being executed *inside* of the multiply function where the variables `a`, `b` and `product` are all defined.
-Just because the instruction appears in the arguments it doesn't **necessarily** mean it's being executed.
+The instruction `print "a: " . a . " x b: " . b . " = " . product` is invalid outside of the multiply function, and indeed, you would get an error if you tried to execute it outside of the multiply function, but that's not being done here...
+It's only being executed inside of the multiply function where the variables `a`, `b` and `product` are all defined.
+Just because the instruction appears in the arguments it doesn't necessarily mean it's being executed.
 (Unless it's the argument of an `exec` instruction)

-### Higher Order Functions/Closures & Arrays
+### Higher Order Functions & Arrays

 ```
 [